Omar-Hassad/Omar-Hassad/README.md

 ##  Embedded Systems Engineer | Embedded Linux

 ### 🧠 About Me

-Focused on Embedded Linux, Yocto, bootloaders, OTA updates, and device drivers.
+Focused on Embedded Linux (Yocto), bootloaders, OTA updates, and device drivers.
 Also interested in building RTOS systems for powerful hardware using Zephyr and FreeRTOS, and testing hardware with powerful CPUs.
 --

 ### 💻 Languages and Tools